dfacko/bitcoin_handshake/README.md

 I realize this could have been written much simpler with just ~4 functions called directly from main without any structs and traits, i just like it this way, and makes it potentially easire to test separate parts .

 I think it could also be potentially faster if i had not used ``Box<dyn std::error::Error>`` and instead returned a concrete Error.

+Update: tried to add tls connection but then I found out its not supported natively.